 I completed my Gestalt therapy training at Edinburgh Gestalt Institute.
-I am currently working towards a professional accreditation.
-I am a registered member of GPTI and abide by its Code of Ethics.
+I am accredited member of UKCP.
+I abide by its Code of Ethics.
 I am fully insured.
 I am in a regular clinical supervision.

 I worked as a volunteer counsellor at the Cross Reach Postnatal Depression Service in Edinburgh for 2.5 years.
 Since I graduated at the university (MSc Education) I worked mainly for the third sector organizations in Poland and in Scotland.

 Working as a therapist is my passion and it is a privilege.